sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/3000 - sections-example-labeled-rows.md

 The following examples shows using a vertical section to capture a table that has both column labels and row labels.
 It also shows:

-- Using the Column Selection parameter to output the second through second-to-last columns and make other columns available as anchoring information for each output column.
+- Using the Column Selection parameter to exclude the first and last columns from the output but make their text available as anchoring information for each outputted column.
 - To aid column recognition, excluding the anchor from the vertical section using the Offset Y parameter.
 - To illustrate each section's range, the config includes a field that outputs the entire contents of each section.